blib-la/hyv/docs/07_b_LET_AI_AGENTS_RATE_GENERATED_CONTENT.md

 });
 ```

+## Summary

-With these steps, Hyv enables you to conduct a full competition where entries are created, evaluated
+By following this guide, you should now be able to conduct a complete AI-powered competition using
-by multiple jurors, and a final winner is selected based on the collective decision.
-Each AI agent
+Hyv.
+We walked through the process of defining instructions for jurors, assigning agents to judge
-carries out its role following the defined instructions, ensuring a fair and systematic evaluation
+the entries, and declaring a final winner.
+By leveraging AI, you can ensure a fair and systematic
-process.
+evaluation process.

+## Tags

+hyv, competition, story-writing, gpt-4, AI-jury, AI-agent, artificial-intelligence,
+content-generation